 Each year NWO makes two prizes available to senior German researchers who are nominated by Dutch researchers.
 The Von Humboldt Stiftung (VHS) in Bonn makes two prizes available for senior Dutch researchers.
 The aim of the research prizes is to encourage international collaboration between excellent researchers.

-The aim of the Physical Internet Travel Grant programme is to stimulate contacts between Dutch researchers and researchers of the Georgia Institute of Technology in order to facilitate knowledge exchange and development in the area of the Physical Internet and Interconnected Logistics.
+The aim of the Physical Internet Travel Grant programme is to stimulate contacts between Dutch researchers and established foreign research institutes in order to facilitate knowledge exchange and development in the area of the Physical Internet and Interconnected Logistics.
 The programme offers the possibility to apply for a travel grant for a short work visit of two weeks at most, or a long visit of three to six months.
-With the travel grant, an allowance may be requested for international travel costs and/or local accomodation costs.
+With the travel grant, an allowance may be requested for international travel costs and/or local accommodation costs.

 The Academy manages a few funding programmes supporting international research collaboration and visits, for example the Academy Medical Sciences Fund, Academy Ecology Fund and the Academy Fund for Behavioural Research.